How to Import Food Products into India

 Licenses and Registrations

 - Private Limited Company or LLP – Click here to learn more.
 (This is optional.
-However, recommended as it improves transferability of the business and limits personal liability).
+However, recommended as it improves the transferability of the business and limits personal liability).

 - GST Registration (Required for selling goods or products in India).